vaskocuturilo/PasswordManager/README.md

 ## TO-DO list (ASAP):

 - Create functionality for store passwords to databases with encryption.
+- Add one time password functionality.
-- Add login/register pages.
+- Add active a new user functionality.
 - Add unit tests.
 - Add API tests.
-- Add UI tests.
-- Add Front end (Thymeleaf).